boylesoftware/x2node-dbos/README.md

 * The patch specification created using [x2node-patches](https://www.npmjs.com/package/x2node-patches) module.

-* A filter for the records to patch.
+* A filter for the records to patch or a fetcher function that provides the DBO with the records to patch.

 Note, that update DBO is not made for bulk record updates.
-The way it works is it selects all records that pass the filter with all their properties that are fetched by default, loads them into memory, and then applies the patch and saves the changes back into the database for each record one by one.
+The way it works is it selects all records that pass the filter with all their properties that are fetched by default (that is the filter was specified and not a fetcher function), loads them into memory, and then applies the patch and saves the changes back into the database for each record one by one.
 The main use-case for the update DBO is updating a single record selected by its id, or a small number of records.
 For bulk record updates custom SQL statements are used.

 To execute the DBO, its `execute()` method is called.
 The method takes the following arguments: